 Get creative with your approach to renewals

 To keep customers coming back, creativity is a must.
 We all know the standards for a typical renewal process: Reach out to the customer 90 days in advance to check in.
 Reach out 30 days in advance.
 Send renewal 15 days in advance.
 Schedule stakeholder check-in.
 Blah, blah, blah.

 But we can do better than that!
 If your client is based in New York, send a cheesecake to celebrate a renewal.
 San Francisco?
 How about a sourdough?
 Maybe your CEO reaches out to some accounts during the renewal process (not just your top accounts) to make it more personal and show your level of care for your customers.
 Think about how to humanize your renewal process.
 And make sure it’s done with love and TLC, not robotic, corporate initiatives.
-Foster the emotional bonds between your customers, product
+Foster the emotional bonds between your customers, product, employees and company.